-- (i) The Endowment Fund includes all private endowment donation contributions and the corresponding 50% matching contributions received from NBOF. - (ii) The Scholarship Fund includes all investment income earned by the Foundation investments, all private non-endowment donation and grant contributions restricted for payment of scholarships and all scholarship program disbursements.
-Commencing with the year ended March 31, 2015, the annual change in market value of investments is reported in the Scholarship Fund on the Statement of Operations. - (iii) The Operations Fund includes all private unrestricted non-endowment donation contributions, administration revenue and administration expense amounts.
+- (i) The Endowment Fund includes all private endowment donation contributions and all donation matching contributions received from NBOF. - (ii) The Scholarship Fund includes all investment income earned by the Foundation investments, all private non-endowment donation and grant contributions restricted for payment of scholarships and all scholarship program disbursements.
+The annual change in market value of investments is also reported in the Scholarship Fund on the Statement of Operations. - (iii) The Operations Fund includes all private unrestricted non-endowment donation contributions, administration revenue and administration expense amounts.